rust-cli/book/src/tutorial/output.md

 and, for example, also show _info_ level messages by default.

-There are a lot of alternative logging adapters out there, and also alternatives or extension to `log`.
+There are a lot of alternative logging adapters out there, and also alternatives or extensions to `log`.
 If you know your application will have a lot to log, make sure to review them, and make your users' life easier.